 Adjacent to the River Walk is La Villita Historic Arts Village, a bustling square block filled with shops and galleries featuring works by local and regional artists.
 Nearby is HemisFair Park, which is home to the Tower of the Americas a 750 foot tall tower with an observation deck boasting magnificent 360º views of the city.
 Other attractions include the San Fernando Cathedral, San Antonio Botanical Garden, the Spanish Governor's Palace and the Institute of Texan Cultures.

-There's no shortage of fun for families in San Antonio, with the popular San Antonio Zoo and Aquarium, Six Flags Fiesta theme and water park, Splashtown San Antonio and, just outside the city, SeaWorld, which will keep young and old alike entertained for hours.
+There's no shortage of fun for families in San Antonio, with the popular San Antonio Zoo and Aquarium, Six Flags Fiesta theme and water park, Splashtown San Antonio.
 Further splendours are also found about 17 miles north east of the city at the Natural Bridge Caverns, which boasts more than 10,000 different stalactitic formations in chambers bearing names like Sherwood Forest.

 The city is famed also for its Tex-Mex cuisine, but you'll also find San Antonio a diverse paradise of culinary flavours with everything from food trucks to fine dining establishments.
 While every night is seemingly a celebration in the city, it really comes to life during the festivals, including Fiesta San Antonio, the city's oldest and biggest extravaganza.